-The Child Progress Record is a visual The Family Assessment of Child record of your child's current abilities, learning targets from the AEPS-3 Test, Skills (FACS) lets you share details about your child's skills that will help and progress over time.
-The shaded determine what learning goals are arrows create a snapshot of skills your appropriate for an IFSP (individualized child has gained over time, skills they are just starting to use, and skills they (individualized education program). have not yet developed.
-It shows you where your child is in all eight questions about your child's skills developmental areas and which skills across eight areas of development. your child is ready to learn next.
+The Child Progress Record is a visual record of your child's current abilities, learning targets from the AEPS-3 Test, about your child's skills that will help and progress over time.
+The shaded arrows create a snapshot of skills your appropriate for an IFSP (individualized child has gained over time, skills they are just starting to use, and skills they have not yet developed.
+It shows you where your child is in all eight developmental areas and which skills your child is ready to learn next.
 We can review changes in your child over time and adjust the plan as needed.

 sent Evaluation, and Programming System for Inferes and Christme, Third Edition (AEPS 9-3) by Brisker, Disrove, Grishein, Johnson, Macy, Slevie, & Weiddell © 2022 Brischen Publikkung Co.
 Milrights manyood.
-AEPS\ is a registerred tradiemark of and all AEPS login are sowned by Brischer Publishing Co.
+AEPS is a registerred tradiemark of and all AEPS login are sowned by Brischer Publishing Co.